Cosmological Correlators Using Tensor Networks: Conclusions and Outlook

 In this paper, we developed a nonperturbative tensor-network framework for computing cosmological observables in a controlled lattice realization of interacting quantum field theory in dS$_2$.
 Our main focus was the comparison between the standard in--in correlator and the normalized in--out ratio proposed in \cite{Donath:2024}.
 To make this comparison meaningful at finite volume and finite initial time, we first established a set of quantitative validation tests for the regulated Bunch--Davies vacuum, including mode-by-mode covariance checks, free-theory ODE benchmarks, and diagnostics of local Hilbert-space truncation.
 These checks proved essential for disentangling genuine physical effects from finite-volume and finite-cutoff artifacts.

 With this validation framework in hand, we studied interacting $\phi^4$ theory in dS$_2$ using two complementary MPS implementations.
 Our results provide nonperturbative evidence, within the regulated finite-time set-up studied here, for the proposed relation between the in--in and in--out formalisms in regimes where the numerical evolution is under control.
 At the same time, the tensor-network description makes the entanglement structure of the computation explicit.
 A central lesson of our analysis is that although the in--out formulation is often simpler from the perturbative point of view, it is numerically more demanding because the relevant bra-history branch can carry significantly larger entanglement.
 In practice, the in--in formulation is therefore the more favorable one for tensor-network calculations.
-An open question which should be addressed concerns the imaginary part of $B_{\rm in\text{-}out}$ in the light-field regime ($m^2=0.1$), which remains numerically stable under bond-dimension and volume increases at fixed $\eta_0$.
-If this imaginary part vanishes as $\eta_0\to 0$, it is a Bogoliubov artefact of the metric regulator acting on a near-massless mode.
-If instead it persists, it would constitute genuine evidence that the nonperturbative dynamics of light scalars near the patching surface modifies the structure of the in-in$=$in-out equality in a way that has no perturbative counterpart, making the light-field case qualitatively distinct from the heavy one even after the perturbative divergence is resolved.
+An open question which should be addressed concerns an analytic understanding of the imaginary part of $B_{\rm in\text{-}out}$ in the light-field regime ($m^2=0.1$), which remains numerically stable under bond-dimension and volume increases at fixed $\eta_0$.
+Our analysis suggests that the light-field case is qualitatively distinct from the heavy one even after the perturbative divergence is resolved {\it {and in fact the in-in$=$in-out prescription should be modified to a statement about the real parts instead }}

+Another interesting observation worth commenting on is the approximately linear growth of the bra-side bipartite entanglement entropy in the in-out evolution in figs.\ref{fig:ee_inout}, \ref{fig:ee-halfchain-inout}.
+This is qualitatively consistent with the Lieb--Robinson picture \cite{liebrobinson} for local lattice dynamics.
+In a one-dimensional short-range system, Lieb--Robinson bounds imply that the entanglement across a fixed cut can grow at most linearly in time, up to model-dependent prefactors.
+Since our simulations evolve a regulated nearest-neighbor bosonic chain with a finite on-site truncation, we view the observed linear trend as a natural feature of the truncated lattice Hamiltonian used in the MPS calculation, rather than as a statement about the untruncated continuum theory itself.
+In this sense, the late-time difficulty of the in-out evolution is plausibly tied to a sustained ballistic entanglement-growth regime on the bra branch.

 The present work also points to several immediate extensions within the dS$_2$ framework itself.
 Here we have focused primarily on equal-time observables, but the same formalism can be used to study more general real-time probes, including unequal-time correlators and out-of-time-ordered correlators, which may provide useful diagnostics of scrambling and emergent thermal behavior in curved spacetime.
 It would also be interesting to apply the same methods to theories beyond the $\phi^4$ model considered here.
 A particularly natural next step is the dS$_2$ Schwinger model, where one could make contact with recent exact results \cite{Anninos:2024fty} while testing how robust the present tensor-network strategy is across different interacting theories.